HannesParth/CommandGodot/README.md

 > 💡 **Note**: In GDScript, if inheritance is not explicitly defined (no "extends" was used), the class will implicitly extend `RefCounted` (see the [docs](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_basics.html#inheritance)).

 ### What is it used for?
-Being able to treat a method as an object enables many methodologies, including **Undo/Redo** Functionality, **Command Queues** and **Scheduling**, and **Macro Commands** (Batch Operations).
+Treating a method as an object enables several useful patterns, including **Undo/Redo** Functionality, **Command Queues** and **Scheduling**, and **Macro Commands** (Batch Operations).

-Of the SOLID principles, the command pattern innately follows or encourages the Single Responsiblity, Open-closed, and Liskov Substitution principles.
+Of the SOLID principles, the command pattern innately follows or encourages the Single Responsibility, Open–Closed, and Liskov Substitution principles.

 General benefits are:
 - **Decoupling**: The object invoking the command doesn't need to know anything about the receiver or how the action is performed.